Register a birth

 You must register the birth personally, you cannot ask a relative or friend to attend instead of you.

-Please telephone for an appointment to register baby's birth.
+- Please telephone u for an appointment to register your baby's birth